-Read this story in the latest edition of CSU College of Liberal Arts Magazine, titled Lenses of the Liberal Arts: Space and Place.
+Read this story in the 2019-2020 CSU College of Liberal Arts Magazine, titled Lenses of the Liberal Arts: Space and Place.

-UPDATE: April 2020 — How to Dress A Fish has been shortlisted for the Griffin Prize.
-See the shortlist here.
+April 2020 — How to Dress A Fish is shortlisted for the Griffin Prize.

 In 1901, Abigail Chabitnoy’s great grandfather, Michael, was sent from his native Kodiak, Alaska to the Carlisle Indian Industrial School in Pennsylvania, the first federally funded boarding school established to affect rapid assimilation of Native American people into Euro-American culture by separating children from native influences, especially family.